artemiscloud/activemq-artemis-operator/docs/quickstart.md

   wildcardPolicy: Subdomain
 ```

 In particular the wildcardPolicy of Subdomain and the host: which has star as the prefix.
-When successfully deployed
+As well note that both the
+namespace and host in the example are specific to the environment in which it was tested.

-and viewed through the OpenShift web console the 'star' will be seen as '*', indicating wildcard routing for everything
+When successfully deployedand viewed through the OpenShift web console the 'star' will be seen as '*', indicating
-.console-jolokia-abo-2.apps-ocp311.kieley.ca.
-Note also the specific target port of 'console-jolokia' which is port
+wildcard routing for everything '.console-jolokia-abo-2.apps-ocp311.kieley.ca'.
+Note also the specific target port
-8161 in the headless service which is the port the web console and jolokia are served from.
+of 'console-jolokia' which is port 8161 in the headless service which is the port the web console and jolokia are
+served from.

 ### Usage